marticos/SimpleSurveyApp/README.md

 This is a demo app for testing purpose only.

-### Setup instractions
+### Setup instructions

-Please install Laravel framwork its official docker container and import the repo with the following commnands.
+Please install Laravel framework its official docker container and import the repo with the following commnands.

 For Mac users (Docker Desktop recommended):